devicetree-org/devicetree-specification/source/devicetree-basics.rst

 The root node does not have a node-name or unit-address.
 It is identified by a forward slash (/).

-Examples of Node Names

 .. _example-nodenames:
 .. digraph:: tree
-   :caption: Devicetree Example
+   :caption: Examples of Node Names

    rankdir = LR;
    ranksep = equally;